ccmucdenver/ccm-docs/docs/python.md

     conda deactivate

 To make more environments, it is best to start again from the base environment like above.

+Consistent use of `conda-forge` is recommended because some packages and versions may be available on conda-forge only, it is usually best to minimize incompatibility
+by pulling packages from the same channel, and other channels (defaults, anaconda) are subject to licensing restrictions under some circumstances, such as when used in a project which benefits a private company.
+See https://www.anaconda.com/pricing/terms-of-service-faqs for details.

 ## Using Conda environments in a batch script